WorldBrain/Memex/Codetour.md

   script.
 - `overview/overview.html`, with the resources in that folder, provides the main user interface.
-- `options/options.html` (plus resources) is a technically separate application that provides the settings page.

 The parts communicate in two ways:
 - Messaging through `browser.sendMessage`, usually done implicitly by using a